cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 ### Launching psql

-The `kubectl cnpg psql` command start a new PostgreSQL interactive front-end process (psql) connected to an existing Postgres cluster.
+The `kubectl cnpg psql` command starts a new PostgreSQL interactive front-end process (psql) connected to an existing Postgres cluster, as if you were running it from the actual pod.
+This means that you will be using the `postgres` user.

+!!!
+Important
+    As you will be connecting as `postgres` user, in production environments this method should be used with extreme care, by authorized personnel only.

 ```shell
 kubectl cnpg psql cluster-example